suneel944/ATAS/docs/API_REFERENCE.md

 Currently, the APIs do not require authentication.
 In a production environment, you should implement proper authentication and authorization mechanisms.

-## Mock Data

-When test files are not available in the Docker container, the TestDiscoveryService returns mock data for testing purposes.
-This includes:

-- **Test Classes:** LoginUiTest, LoginValidationUiTest, LoginApiTest, TestMonitoringApiTest
-- **Test Suites:** AuthenticationUiTestSuite, AuthenticationApiTestSuite, MonitoringApiTestSuite
-- **Tags:** smoke, regression, ui, api, authentication, monitoring, validation
+## Test Discovery Behavior

+The TestDiscoveryService discovers tests by scanning the test source files.
+If test files are not available or the test path is misconfigured, the service will return empty lists rather than mock data.
+This ensures that configuration issues are immediately visible and not masked by fake data.

-To use real test files, mount the `atas-tests` directory in the Docker container.
+**Important:** Always mount the `atas-tests` directory in the Docker container and configure the `atas.test.base.path` system property correctly to enable test discovery.